 Roman cleared the table after dinner was finished.
-The photo of the two children burned a hole in his pocket as he framed the words to tell his wife he had two children with another woman.
+He could feel the photo of the two children burning a hole in his pocket as he framed the words to tell his wife that he had children with another woman.
 She fussed over Lindsay almost totally excluding him or maybe it just seemed like that.
 He sighed as he stacked the dishwasher and then again as he made coffee.

-Nicole was on the late shift, partnering with Charlie while Watson was on maternity leave.
-It felt strange knowing his daughter was a police woman when one of her first encounters on arriving in the Bay was with the police.
-He wondered how she would take the news.
-She and Lindsay had never really formed a bond as sisters, Martha had seen to that, finding his elder daughter a threat in some way.
+Nicole was on the late shift, partnering with Charlie Buckton while Georgina Watson, her normal partner was on maternity leave.
+It felt strange knowing his daughter was a policewoman when one of her first encounters on arriving in the Bay had been with the police when she was stopped for speeding in the ridiculous car her mother had bought her.
+He wondered how she would take the news she had a brother and sister out there somewhere.
+He knew that she and Lindsay had never really formed a bond as sisters, Martha had seen to that, finding his elder daughter a threat in some way.
 Some illogical female way.

 Taking out the picture again he looked at it and tried to picture Ella as she would be now.
-Her hair would be shorter, back then it had been down to her waist and curled when she wet it, springing up and around her face.
-She rarely tied it back, unless she was working and he was always fascinated by the wild tangles, especially in their bed.
+Her hair would be shorter, back then it had been down to her waist and curled when she wet it, loose tendrils springing up and framing around her face.
+She had rarely tied it back, unless she was working and he was always fascinated by the wild tangles, especially later when they were in their bed.
 He shifted uncomfortably at the memory of her before straightening and glancing over at where his wife was sitting through in the other room.
 Just remembering Ella had him feeling guilty.
+Like in some way his memories were making him unfaithful to his wife.

 “Just going out for a bit.”
 He called out and disappeared out of the back door before Martha could stop him.